Cromlech/dolmen.forms.composed/src/dolmen/forms/composed/README.txt

 Here a simple example.
 Let's define a setting form::

-  from zeam.form import composed, base from zope.interface import Interface
+  from dolmen.forms import composed, base from zope.interface import Interface